 7. DON’T Buy Water and Don’t Forget to Fill up Often

-Fill up every time you can, it goes without saying that water is NOT something you want to be without at any point and time.
+Fill up every time you can; it goes without saying that water is NOT something you want to be without at any point and time.

 8. DON’T Forget to Download Maps (One of the Easy Road Trip Tips To Forget!)

-Bringing paper maps is not really my thing but I knew I couldn’t always rely on my phone to have service.
+Bringing paper maps is not really my thing, but I knew I couldn’t always rely on my phone to have service.
 I can’t stress how clutch it was to have maps downloaded.

 9. DON’T Assume All Roads Are Paved

-Although, driving on gravel roads when they weren’t expected can be a bit stressful, not to mention it will cut into your time since you’ll be driving much slower than you thought.
+Driving on gravel roads when they weren’t expected can be a bit stressful, not to mention it will cut into your time since you’ll be driving much slower than you thought.

 10. DON’T Get Fancy with Your Meals